1980 United States Senate election in Indiana: Campaign

 Birch Bayh, the incumbent Senator, faced no opposition from Indiana and avoided a primary election.
 Bayh was originally elected in 1962 and re-elected in 1968 and 1974.
 He was Chairman of Senate Intelligence Committee and architect of 25th and 26th Amendments.
 This election was one of the key races in the country, and signaled a trend that would come to be known as Reagan's coattails, describing the influence Ronald Reagan had in congressional elections.
-Incumbent three-term Senator Birch Bayh was defeated by over 160,000 votes to Representative Dan Quayle, who would later go on to be Vice President of the United States.
-Birch's son Evan would be elected to this senate seat 18 years later in 1998.
+Bayh was defeated by over 160,000 votes to Representative Dan Quayle, who would later go on to be Vice President of the United States.
+Bayh's own son Evan would be elected to this very same Senate seat 18 years later in 1998, after previously serving 2 terms as Governor.